Luigi3012/ghbugtracker/README.md

 ### E2E tests

-- API tests - Run `nx e2e api-e2e` to run API tests
+- API tests - First serve API project in one terminal `nx serve api` and then run `nx e2e api-e2e` to run API tests
 - Nx creates skeleton project for Frontend Cypress tests, but I didn't manage to write any.
 So this time it is empty.